Graylog2/documentation/pages/collector_sidecar.rst

 To secure the communication between the Collector and Graylog you just need to mark ``Enable TLS`` in your Beats Input.
 Without giving additional Information, Graylog will now create a self-signed certificate for this Input.
 Now in the Sidecar Beats Output Configuration you just mark ``Enable TLS Support`` and ``Insecure TLS connection``.
 After this is saved, the communication between Beats and Graylog will use TLS.

-If you prefer NXLog you need to mark ``Allow unstrusted certificate`` in the NXLog Outputs configuration and ``Enable TLS`` for your GELF Input.
+If you prefer NXLog you need to mark ``Allow untrusted certificate`` in the NXLog Outputs configuration and ``Enable TLS`` for your GELF Input.

-Certificate based client authentification
+Certificate based client authentication
 -----------------------------------------

-If you want to allow Graylog only to accept data from certificated clients you will need to build your own `certificate authrority <https://en.wikipedia.org/wiki/Certificate_authority>`__  and provide this to the Input and the Client Output configuration.
+If you want to allow Graylog only to accept data from certificated clients you will need to build your own `certificate authority <https://en.wikipedia.org/wiki/Certificate_authority>`__  and provide this to the Input and the Client Output configuration.

 Sidecar Glossary